fictional-tribble-2/ABI/README.md

 In this manual we will be using `Node.js`, `web3` (^0.20.6) and `truffle-contract` to operate with contracts.

+In order to use Wings contract you need to have contracts ABI.
+Head to `./abi/` folder where you'll find the following contracts artifacts:
+ - `Wings.json`
+ - `DAO.json`
+ - `CrowdsaleController.json`

+Here is a small example how to initiate contract:

 ```js
 const contract = require('truffle-contract')
 const Web3 = require('web3')